-- a) the delegation to the Sustainable Development Fund Committee to approve grants of over £20k awarded as part of the Connecting the Coast Scheme be approved, subject to counter signature by the Chair of the Authority (for grants over £x). - b) The Terms of Reference of the Sustainable Development Fund Committee be revised following discussion with the Committee and presented to a future meeting of the Authority.
+- a) the delegation to the Sustainable Development Fund Committee to approve grants of over £20k awarded as part of the Connecting the Coast Scheme be approved. - b) The Terms of Reference of the Sustainable Development Fund Committee be revised following discussion with the Committee and presented to a future meeting of the Authority.